Abuse or Neglect of a Child or the Elderly or Disabled

 Threats of Violence

 Texas statutes allow for an exception to the rule of patient-physician confidentiality where there is a risk of harm to the patient or others.
-These statutes are permissive - physicians are allowed to inform law enforcement personnel of threats made by patients, but they are not required to do so.
+These statutes are permissive - physicians are allowed to inform medical, mental health, or law enforcement personnel of threats made by patients, but they are not required to do so.
 However, please note: there is NO exception in the statutes that provide for disclosure to third parties threatened by the patient.

-Regarding mental health records, Texas Health and Safety Code Section 611.004 Authorized Disclosure of Confidential Information allows a permissive breach of patient confidentiality: "A professional may disclose confidential information only...(2) to medical or law enforcement personnel if the professional determines that there is a probability of imminent physical injury by the patient to the patient or others or there is a probability of immediate mental or emotional injury to the patient..."
+Regarding mental health records, Texas Health and Safety Code Section 611.004 Authorized Disclosure of Confidential Information allows a permissive breach of patient confidentiality: "A professional may disclose confidential information only...(2) to medical, mental health, or law enforcement personnel if the professional determines that there is a probability of imminent physical injury by the patient to the patient or others or there is a probability of immediate mental or emotional injury to the patient..."

 The same holds true for other medical records: Occupations Code (Medical Practice Act) Section 159.004.